Durable building materials for commercial construction

 Steel for building

 As a result of our discovery of steel as a reinforcement material, the building of skyscrapers exploded.
-A composite material called steel is created from iron and carbon alloys.
 Steel is highly functional and strong.
 In comparison to other building materials, it is also less expensive to freight, lightweight, and simple to deal with.
 Steel does not easily deform unless we apply a lot of weight to it, and even when bent, it maintains its structural integrity.
-It is used to construct the structural framework of towering modern buildings because of its structural stability.

 Steel stands out thanks to its great strength to weight ratio.
 Compared to concrete, it takes less time to install, and we can do it anywhere.
 However, corrosion might occur if steel is not fitted properly.
 Steel’s propensity to degrade at high temperatures is one of the material’s major disadvantages for use in building.
 The type of steel determines how fire resistant it is.